microsoft/Windows-AppConsult-PWALab/Manual/README.md

 You are ready to work on the code!

 ### Task 2 - Create the Manifest
 The Web App Manifest is beeing defined by the W3C; The [specification](https://www.w3.org/TR/appmanifest/) is still in progress.
-Nevertheless, a good schema's description can be found at [http://json.schemastore.org/web-manifest](http://json.schemastore.org/web-manifest).
+Nevertheless, a good schema description can be found at [http://json.schemastore.org/web-manifest](http://json.schemastore.org/web-manifest).

 The manifest is a JSON-formatted file describing key information about the app.
 Here are the main elements:
 - **name** - Long name of the application.